-Superproperty of:E7 Activity.P33 used specific technique (was used by):E29 Design or Procedure many to many (0,n:0,n)Quantification:
+Superproperty of: E7 Activity.
+P33 used specific technique (was used by): E29 Design or Procedure

 E15 Identifier Assignment.
-P142 used constituent (was used in): E90 Symbolic Object
+P142 used constituent (was used in): E90 Symbolic Object the outcome of an E7 Activity.

 E79 Part Addition.
-P111 added (was added by):E18 Physical Thing
+P111 added (was added by): E18 Physical Thing

-This property describes the use of material or immaterial things in a way essential to the performance or the outcome of an E7 Activity.
+Scope note: This property describes the use of material or immaterial things in a way essential to the performance or